radiac/caman/README.md

    For compatibility with Windows, you'll want to distribute it as ``ca.crt``.

+   *TIP* If you want your certificate to be recognized system-wide on Linux systems you'll want to place it beneath /etc/openssl/certs/$hash.0.
+To generate the hash run:

+     openssl x509 -inform PEM -subject_hash -in ca/ca.crt.pem | head -1

 6. Optional: Publish ``ca/ca.crl.pem`` at the URL in your configuration (or you can you disable CRL in your config).